jasonliu0704/js-structure-parser/README.md

 	Esprima runs on web browsers (IE 8+, modern browsers) as well as Rhino, Nashorn, and Node.js.

 Conlusion:
 	They tie in browser compatibility.
-Even though Acron is slightly faster and smaller, Esprima has way much better documentation, API quality and community support since implementation based on vague documentation might lead to bugs in the future and good community support guarantees sustainibility of the library and more improvement for the long run.
+Even though Acron is slightly faster and smaller, Esprima has way much better documentation, API quality and community support since implementation based on vague documentation might lead to bugs in the future and good community support guarantees sustainibility of the library and more improvement in the long run.
 Even though Acorn and Esprima are both esay to use, uncertainy of Acorn might crach my program in the future.
 	Therefore, I choose Esprime.

 ## TODO